Zhou Fu (Western Jin)

 Zhou Fu (died February 311), courtesy name Zuxuan, was an official of the Jin dynasty (266–420).
 As a minister, he rose through the ranks of the Jin government and was one of the chief officials managing the Eastern Court (東臺) in Luoyang after Emperor Hui of Jin was moved to the Western Court (西臺) in Chang'an.
 Following the Prince of Donghai, Sima Yue's victory in the War of the Eight Princes, Zhou Fu was assigned to guard Yang province north of the Yangzi, while the southern part of the province was guarded by the Prince of Langya, Sima Rui.
 As Zhou Fu was castigated for his proposal to move the Jin capital to his base in Shouchun, Sima Rui took the opportunity to attack Zhou Fu and annex northern Yang for himself.

 Early life and career

-Zhou Fu was born into the Zhou clan of Runan Commandery as the son of Zhou Rui (周蕤), the administrator of Anping.
+Zhou Fu was born into the Zhou clan of Runan Commandery as the son of Zhou Rui (周蕤), the administrator of Anping; among Zhou Fu's cousins were Zhou Jun (father of Zhou Yi) and Zhou Hui (maternal grandfather of Prince Sima Tan).
 He was famous in his youth alongside his friend, Chenggong Jian, and the two of them started their careers teaching the Sima princes of the Western Jin dynasty.
 He was promoted to Left Western Subordinate to the Minister Over the Masses, Wang Hun, who then recommended for him to become a Gentleman of Writing.
 He then went on to serve a succession of offices including Gentleman of the Secretariat and Inspector of Xu province, the former during which he was praised for his ability to pick out talents.
 He eventually returned to Luoyang to serve as a minister of justice.